validatedpatterns/docs/content/patterns/industrial-edge/ideas-for-customization.md

 # HOWTO Forking the Industrial Edge repository to your github account

 Hopefully we are all familiar with GitHub.
 If you are not GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
-Our Industrial Edge GitOps repository is available in our [Hybrid Cloud Patterns GitHub](https://github.com/hybrid-cloud-patterns "Hybrid Cloud Patterns Homepage") organization.
+Our Industrial Edge GitOps repository is available in our [Validated Patterns GitHub](https://github.com/validatedpatterns "Validated Patterns Homepage") organization.

 To fork this repository, and deploy the Industrial Edge pattern, follow the steps found in our [Getting Started](https://validatedpatterns.io/industrial-edge/getting-started "Industrial Edge Getting Started Guide") section.
 This will allow you to follow the next few HOWTO guides in this section.